georchestra/georchestra/doc/post-deploy_config.md

 # Post-deploy configuration

-This is a higly recommended reading !
+This is a highly recommended reading !

 ## GeoServer / GeoWebCache